vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ![image](/assets/2024-06-03/021.png)

-Not let's switch to the remote PLC side and add a route there that points to our dev machine.
+Now let's switch to the remote PLC side and add a route there that points to our dev machine.

 ![image](/assets/2024-06-03/030.png)